Dallas, TX Individual Health Insurance

-In Texas, there are essentially two types of Individual Health Insurance plans: Indemnity plans (fee-for-services) or Managed Care plans.
-The differences between the two include your choice of providers, out-of-pocket expenses for your covered services and how your medical bills are paid.
+There are two types of Individual Health Insurance plans in Texas: Indemnity plans (fee-for-services) or Managed Care plans.
+The differences between the two include your choice of providers, out-of-pocket expenses for your covered services, and how your medical bills are paid.

 Depending on you and your family's health care needs, one plan may be a better fit over another.
 It is important to remember that no one plan will pay for all the costs associated with your medical care.
 Our experienced health insurance agents can help you determine which plan has the best coverage for your needs.

-You should have a basic understanding of the different types of Individual Health Insurance plans available to you in Texas.
-They include Indemnity Plans, Managed Care Options and Government-Sponsored Health Insurance.
+It would help if you had a basic understanding of the different types of Individual Health Insurance plans available to you in Texas.
+They include Indemnity Plans, Managed Care Options, and Government-Sponsored Health Insurance.

-Cafeteria or Flexible Spending Plans are employer-sponsored insurance plans that allow the employee to design his or her own employee benefits package.
+Cafeteria or Flexible Spending Plans are employer-sponsored insurance plans that allow them to design their custom employee benefits package.
 Employees can typically choose between one or more employee benefits and cash.
-Several types of Flexible Spending Plans are used by employers.
+Employers use several types of Flexible Spending Plans.
 These include pre-tax conversion plans, multiple option pre-tax conversion plans, medical plans plus flexible spending accounts, and employee credit cafeteria plans.
 For more information about which of these would be the best fit for you, contact your employee benefits department.

 "Basic and Essential" Health Plans provide limited health insurance benefits at a considerably lower cost.
-When buying this type of plan, it is extremely important to read the policy description carefully.
-Most basic plans don't cover certain types of treatments, such as chemotherapy, certain types of prescriptions, and maternity care.
+When buying this type of plan, it is imperative to read the policy description carefully.
+Most basic plans don't cover specific treatments, such as chemotherapy, certain kinds of prescriptions, and maternity care.
 Rates can vary considerably with Basic or Essential Health Plans because premiums are community-rated and are based on age, gender, health status, occupation, and geographic location.

 Health Savings Accounts (HSA) are a recent alternative to traditional health insurance plans.
 HSAs are a savings product designed to offer individuals a different way to pay for their health care.
 HSAs enable you to pay for current health expenses and save for future qualified medical and retiree health expenses on a tax-free basis.
-Instead of paying a traditional premium, you establish a tax-free savings account that covers your out-of-pocket medical expenses.
+Instead of paying a traditional premium, you establish a tax-free savings account covering your out-of-pocket medical expenses.
 This means that you own and control the money in your HSA.
 You make all of the decisions about how to spend your money without relying on a third party or a health insurance company.
 You can also decide what types of investments to make with the money in your account.
-You should be aware that if you sign up for an HSA, you are required to buy a High Deductible Health Plan as well.
+You should be aware that if you sign up for an HSA, you must buy a High Deductible Health Plan.

-Medicaid is a federal/state public assistance program created in 1965.
-It is administered by the states for people whose income and resources are insufficient to pay for health care or private insurance.
+Government-sponsored Health Insurance Medicaid is a federal/state public assistance program created in 1965.
+The states administer it for people whose income and resources are insufficient to pay for health care or private insurance.
 All states have Medicaid programs, though eligibility levels and coverage benefits vary.

 State Children's Health Insurance Program (SCHIP) is administered at the state level and provides health care to low-income children whose parents do not qualify for Medicaid.
-SCHIP may be known by different names in different states.
+Different names in different states may know SCHIP.